How to set up shop: As told by The Barbery

 Exercise some patience, know that your work will pay off, and have faith in your product.

-Are you a small business looking to enter the card reader game?
+Are you a small business owner looking to enter the card reader game?
 Want to go contactless?
-Check out our website for more information on how we can help your business grow.
+Check out our website for more information on how SumUp can help your business grow.